International E-road network: Exceptions

-These irregularities exist just because it is hard to maintain good order when extending the network, and the UNECE want to avoid changing road numbers.
+These irregularities exist because it is hard to maintain good order when extending the network, and the UNECE want to avoid changing road numbers.

 Because the Socialist People's Republic of Albania refused to participate in international treaties such as the AGR, it was conspicuously excluded from the route scheme, with E65 and E90 making noticeable detours to go around it.
 In the 1990s, Albania opened up to the rest of Europe, but only ratified the AGR in August 2006, so its integration into the E-road network remains weak.

 Signage

 Where the European routes are signed, green signs with white numbers are used.